 2. Make sure there is easy access to areas that will be inspected.

-The inspector is going to check the basement, crawl space, and attic.
+The inspector will check the basement, crawl space, and attic.
 She will look in the cabinets under the sinks to check for leaks.
 Remove any clutter that is in the way of getting to these areas.
 Is your attic access pull-down stairs in a closet?
 Emptying it is probably a good idea.
-If a space is not accessible, that is going to throw up warning signs you don’t want.
+If a space is not accessible, that will throw up warning signs you don’t want.

 3. Remove and replace blown-out light bulbs.